 - Pretty much every Indiana Jones villain (save perhaps Mola Ram).
 And Indy himself, when he gets cleaned up.

 - The Big Bad of Equilibrium, being a hypocrite, keeps an art collection and reads poetry, quoting Yeats right before the climactic fight.
 He is also a Gun Kata master, and the only character in the film aside from Brandt in their first duel who even comes close to giving Preston a proper fight.

 - With the exception of Ariadne, Arthur in Inception seems to be the least capable member when it comes to fighting.
 He's almost always dressed in a slick suit or his Waistcoat of Style with his hair combed back and seems to be primarily Cobb's smart assistant who manages the high tech equipment.
 However, in the first dream level he dreams up one of the biggest guns and in the second level he completely owns gravity, making Neo look like a cheap carnival artist.

 - Benedict from Last Action Hero.

 - English Bob from Unforgiven appears to embody this trope, although it is later implied that his debonair, cultured manner may be a facade (and also that he may be less of a badass than his public image would suggest).

 - Doc Holiday in Tombstone as portrayed by Val Kilmer.
 He speaks Latin, wears a spiffy purple vest, and shoots a double barrel sawed off.
-And he enjoys Frederic fucking Chopin.
+And he plays Frederic fucking Chopin on the piano.